zileo-net/ninja-auth0/README.md

     }
 ```

 Now you'll be able to receive a `User` instance in a controller's method by adding `@Auth0 User user` as a parameter.
 You can also retrieve this instance by calling `AuthenticateFilter.get(context, User.class);` ; useful if you want to access it in an other filter (for permissions check for example).

+In this scenario, you'll even be able to simulate a user by calling a `/auth0/simulate/X` route, where X is the user id or the email of your user (depending on what you used as a token handler).
+This route is only registered in dev and test mode, not in production mode.

-Note that if you need to obtain Auth0 user meta data inside your token handler, and you have configure a Auth0 rule to populate your JWT with it, just proceed like this :
+If you still need to obtain Auth0 user meta data inside your token handler, and you have configure a Auth0 rule to populate your JWT with it, just proceed like this :

 ```java
     jwt.getClaim("https://your.domain/your_claim").asString()